React Event Object Properties: Complete Guide

 }

-The most common use case for the event object is to get the current value from an input field inside an onChange
+The most common use case for the event object is capturing what a user typed into an input field.
+Here's the fundamental pattern:

 import React, { useState } from 'react';